-- 1. Excepting where permitted development rights apply, all permanent alterations to a building and associated curtilage (including the conversion of front gardens for parking) will demonstrate how the proposal meets the requirements set out in the 3Bs SuDS Design Guidelines in the AECOM SuDS Guidance Report.
-Where the assessment finds that surface water flooding will increase, SuDS must be incorporated into the design to mitigate impacts.
-In cases where surface water runoff is expected to rise and SuDS are not proposed, alternative mitigation proposals will need to be justified. - Applications for planning permission or other statutory consents will include an assessment that demonstrates that the proposal will either reduce surface water flows from the site through the utilisation of SuDS, or incorporate measures within the design to mitigate against any increase in flood risk caused by new areas of hardstanding. - Special justification will be required to permit development where surface water run-off could be increased and SuDS are not proposed.
-Alternative mitigation proposals will need to be suggested and justified by the developer to mitigate against the impacts of such development. - 4.
-Proposals will be supported that include the replacement of tarmac or an equivalent non-porous surface with a SuDs scheme in the areas identified on Map 7, 8, 9a and 9b and 10 in accordance with the AECOM SuDS Guidance Report and the Landscape Analysis as part of a highways scheme. - 5.
-The flood alleviation scheme at Turnberry Park should reflect best practice to ensure that the SuDS proposals maximise the opportunity for biodiversity enhancement and improved amenity for park users at Turnberry Park. - 6.
-Development at Perry Park must provide creative solutions to flood risk.
+- 1. Excepting where permitted development rights apply or where development will have no impact on drainage, permanent alterations to a building and associated curtilage (including the conversion of front gardens for parking) will demonstrate how the proposal meets the requirements set out in the 3Bs SuDS Design Guidelines in the AECOM SuDS Guidance Report. - 2.
+Where surface water run-off could be increased and SuDS are not proposed, alternative mitigation proposals will need to be suggested and justified by the applicant. - 3.
+Proposals are encouraged for the replacement of tarmac or an equivalent nonporous surface with a SuDs scheme in the areas identified on Map 7, 8, 9a and 9b and 10 in accordance with the AECOM SuDS Guidance Report and the Landscape Analysis. - 4.
+The flood alleviation scheme at Turnberry Park should reflect best practice to ensure that the SuDS proposals maximise the opportunity for biodiversity enhancement and improved amenity for park users at Turnberry Park.